greenelab/deep-review/sections/03_categorize.md

 expensive, so it may be helpful.
 I leave it here as a stub in case someone wants to take it on.*

-#### Where do we see deep learning currently being used?

-*This one is targeted at allowing us to summarize the areas that deep learning has touched.
-We should aim to highlight exemplar papers in this area.
-This will probably become a relatively lengthy subsubsubsub-section, perhaps with its own subsubsubsubsub-sections.
-To provide value to the review, I would suggest that we view contributions critically, and that we attempt to ask not only has deep learning been used but also did it matter?*

 #### Has deep learning already induced a strategic inflection point for one or more aspects?

 *I have looked through the papers that we have.
 I don't see a case in our